Netcracker/KubeMarine/documentation/Installation.md

 # Installation Procedure

-The installation information for Kubetools is specified below.
+The installation information for Kubemarine is specified below.

 **Warning**: Running the installation on an already running cluster redeploys the cluster from scratch.